 Try encouraging a mindset in the classroom that celebrates mistakes as the perfect opportunity for learning.
 Allow students to collaborate and give feedback to each other in order to unpack incorrect answers.
 As much as possible, refrain from telling students what to do too quickly, so they learn to persevere in problem solving.

-- Jo Boaler, from Mathematical Mindsets: Unleashing Students' Potential through Creative Math, Inspiring Messages and Innovative Teaching
+- Jo Boaler, Mathematical Mindsets: Unleashing Students' Potential through Creative Math, Inspiring Messages and Innovative Teaching

 3. There’s only one way to find the answer